template12345/Huang-Ching-Wei/Dataset/Readme.txt

 To run the code, please place the four folder(books, dvd, electronics, kitchen, each contatin negative.review, positive.review and unlabeled.review) in this folder.

 Preprocess_file2corpus.ipynb :
-This code tanslate the origin features into the format for scikit-learn and pick up the label value.
+This code translates the origin features into the format for scikit-learn and pick up the label value.
 It will package the result of negative.review, positive.review and unlabeled.review into one pickle.

 Preprocess_corpus2tfidf_seperate.ipynb :
-This code use the previous result pickle and run tf-idf process.
+This code uses the previous result pickle and runs tf-idf process.
 It will pick reviews from any two domains and run tf-idf process.

 Preprocess_corpus2tfidf_union.ipynb :
 This code use the previous result pickle and run tf-idf process.
 It will use reviews from all domains and run tf-idf process.

-The difference of "seperate" and "union" is the scope of the useing corpus.
+The difference of "seperate" and "union" is the scope of using corpus.